karoldavid/neighborhood-map/README.md

 and provide a number of utilities.
 Third-party APIs provide valuable data sets that can improve the application's quality, for ex.: knockout.js helps to simplify dynamic JavaScript UIs using the Model-View-ViewModel (MVVM) pattern.

-#### The neighborhood map app is part of the Udacity Front-End Webdeveloper Nanodegree and the
+#### The neighborhood map app is part of the Udacity Front-End Webdeveloper Nanodegree

 https://www.udacity.com/wiki/nd001